28 Days Later is Not a Zombie Movie

 Also, there are no zombies in it.

-Set during the first 28 days, the sequel begins with a man named Don, his wife Alice, and four others, hiding in a cottage outside of London.
+Opening during the first 28 days, the sequel begins with a man named Don, his wife Alice, and four others, hiding in a cottage outside of London.
 When a terrified boy appears on their doorstep, Don lets him in, realizing too late that the Infected have followed him.
-In the chaos of the Infected’s attack, Don tries to get Alice to abandon the boy and run with him, but she refuses, thinking of their own children—who are visiting some family overseas—so Don escapes alone, while Alice, the boy, and the rest of the survivors are presumably killed.
+In the chaos of the Infected’s attack, Don tries to get Alice to abandon the boy and run with him, but she refuses, thinking of their own children—who are visiting some family overseas—so Don escapes alone, while Alice, the boy, and the rest of the survivors are all presumably killed.

 Fade to black, and the credits read: 28 Weeks Later…